Reinoptland/donatello-backend/README.md

 Can be combined in one endpoint

 - Get the 10 most recent projects (x number per page)
-- See the 10 most funded projects based on amount
+- Get the 10 most funded projects based on amount
-- See the 10 most popular projects based on number of transactions
+- Get the 10 most popular projects based on number of transactions

 - Search projects by tags

 - ~~Get a list of all of projects for a specific user.~~
-- ~~Get an overview of one specific project.~~

-- Get an overview of all donations made for a specific project.
+- ~~Get an overview of one specific project & all donations made for it.~~

 ## Donation maker: